Exploring inventive and digital (mobile) approaches to cultural evaluation

 I have taught a range of research methods courses at postgraduate level including the Sources of Knowledge (philosophical foundations of research), Conceptualising Research and Planning Research.
 I also have a specific interests in the use of visual research methods and visual ethics.

-I have supervised and am currently supervising Masters students studying a variety of subjects including:
+I have supervised students studying a range of subjects including:

 - bilingual education